-ADU PROGRAM SERVICES Placer County Inside Basin (Tahoe Basin Area Plan) Placer County Outside the Basin Nevada County Town of Truckee TRPA Deed-Restricted Secondary Dwelling Units: In the case where a property owner voluntarily opts to deed-restrict a secondary dwelling unit for affordability, said unit shall Current: Facilities and Traffic impact fees are based on a square footage basis. where a property owner voluntarily opts to deed- be exempt from payment of building permit fees and those fees identified in Articles 15.28 (Road Network) and 15.34 (Park and Recreation).
-2. ADU less than 800 sq. ft In the works: Researching potential incentives in addition to HOA and septic restrictions.
-Fees based on square footage.
-No impact fees for: Incentives Deed secon afford and in Housin Said v fees and those fees identified in Articles 15.28 (Road Deed-restricted secondary dwelling units are secondary dwelling units that are restricted for affordability as verified by the county housing specialist and in Converting existing space Spaces less than 500 sq. ft secondary dwelling units that are restricted for affordability as verified by the county housing specialist Housing and Community Development requirements.
-Said verification must be rendered in writing prior to exemption from fees.
+ADU PROGRAM SERVICES Placer County Inside Basin (Tahoe Basin Area Plan) Placer County Outside the Basin Nevada County Town of Truckee Incentives comes from bonus pool (no TRPA cost).
+Deed-Restricted Secondary Dwelling Units: In the case where a property owner voluntarily opts to deed-restrict a secondary dwelling unit for affordability, said unit shall be exempt from payment of building permit fees and those fees identified in Articles 15.28 (Road Network) and 15.34 (Park and Recreation).
+Deed-restricted secondary dwelling units are secondary dwelling units that are restricted for affordability as verified by the county housing specialist and in accordance with current State Department of exemption from fees.
 (Ord.
 5816-B § 5, 2016; Ord.
 5134-B Exh.
-A, 2001) exemption from fees.
-(Ord.
-5816-B § 5, 2016; Ord.
-5134-B Exh.
-A, 2001) Only a building permit is required for ADU's.
-Processing Generally, only a building permit is required.
-Processing time 30 days fo r completeness review and 120 days to Building Permits, Timeline time is typically 30 days for new construction, conversions may be less. is typically 30 days for new construction, with additional time complete for corrections.
+A, 2001) Current: Facilities and Traffic impact fees are based on a square footage basis.
+In the works: Researching potential incentives in addition to HOA and septic restrictions.
+Fees based on square footage.
+No impact fees for: 1.
+Converting existing space 2.
+Spaces less than 500 sq. ft Building Permits, Timeline Only a building permit is required for ADU's.
+Processing time is typically 30 days for new construction, conversions may be less.
+Generally, only a building permit is required.
+Processing time 30 is typically 30 days for new construction, with additional time confor corrections.